 Who am I and what’s this blog all about?

 Hello world!
-Here is my very first post for this project.
+Welcome to my project.
 Yes, I’m calling my blog a project.
 Deal.

 Let’s start with the second question.
 What’s the point of this blog?
 Ugh, you may be thinking.
 Yet another author’s blog, another blog about writing.
 Sort of, I guess.
 It’s definitely not an author’s blog, not yet anyway.
 Maybe that will become a part of it one day, if I am so lucky as to get something published.
 And this blog isn’t specifically about writing, though as a writer that is my primary lens.